Economy of the Russian Empire: Abolition of serfdom

 In February 1861, Emperor Alexander II signed the Emancipation reform of 1861 and the Manifesto.
 Both documents were distributed in 45 provinces.
 The development of small business was restrained by the existence of serfdom.
 Thus, new opportunities for entrepreneurs were opened only after the abolition of serfdom in 1861.
 The power of the landowners over the peasants was abolished, and the peasants received personal freedom.
 The former serf became a legal entity that had the right to own property, engage in trade and crafts, marry without the consent of the landowner, initiate legal claims and participate in elections to local governments.
 The peasants received the estate and the allotment for permanent use, which they could not get rid of earlier than 9 years later.
 Land left to the peasants remained the legal property of the landowner until the conclusion of the redemption transaction.
 Prior to its conclusion, the peasants were considered temporarily liable and differed from the serfdom in the more precise fixing of peasant duties by law.
 The size of the allotment and the volume of duties were fixed by the charter, for the preparation of which was given 2 years.
 That is why the implementation of the reform began in 1863.

 Later, the originally proposed norms were significantly reduced.
 If the pre-reform allotment was less than the established one, then cutting was provided at the lower rate, and if more, then the surplus was cut off in favor of the landowner.
 These lands are called segments.
-Especially a lot of land was cut off from peasants in the Chernozem zone.
+Especially, a lot of land was cut off from peasants in the Central Black Earth Region.
 On average, peasants received 3.3 tithes per male soul, which did not provide them with a living wage.
 Women were not given land.
-Another of the injustices of the new land system was that the landowner left most of the grazing land and forests that serfs used to use freely.
+Another of the injustices of the new land system was that the landowner left most of the grazing land and forests that serfs formerly use freely.
 Now they had to be rented for a fee, which constantly created the basis for clashes between peasants and landowners.

 Peasants bought the estate and allotment.
 The repurchase amount in the Non-Chernozem zone included capitalization of the quitrent.
 The cost of land purchased by peasants included the price of serf souls.
 In other words, the bank must be paid such an amount that the annual 6% of it makes an income equal to the rent.
 Redemption payments included not only the market value of the land received, but also in hidden form the value of the identity of the peasant.
 The role of the intermediary banker in carrying out the redemption operation was assumed by the government.